Pinoy Workers Partylist

 The People Working for the Development of the Philippines, commonly known as the Pinoy Workers Partylist, is a political organization seeking party-list representation in the House of Representatives of the Philippines.

 Background

 Pinoy Workers aims to focus on the rights and welfare of Filipino workers.

 History

 20th Congress

 The party-list ran in the 2025 Philippine midterm elections, placing twenty-second in the polls with 475,985 votes.
 Pinoy Workers gained its first ever congressional seat in the 20th Congress, represented by first nominee Franz Vincent Legazpi.
+He resigned from the House of Representatives for unspecified reasons on May 18, 2026, and was replaced by Karl Josef Legazpi on 20 May.